ofmla/inv_laplace_transform/README.md

 efficiently perform inverse Laplace transforms and ease of implementation.
 [Stehfest, Harald.
 "Algorithm 368: Numerical inversion of Laplace transforms [D5]."
 Communications of the ACM 13.1 (1970): 47-49.](https://dl.acm.org/doi/pdf/10.1145/361953.361969)

-The provide program applies this algorithm to determine the inverse Laplace transforms of a test function.
+The provided program applies this algorithm to determine the inverse Laplace transforms of the function $1/(s+1)$, whose result is $e^{(-t)}$.
+Inverse Laplace transforms of other analytic functions can be easily computed.

 ### Compiling